 15. Being a landlord is a full-time job

-If you plan on self-managing, don’t expect a passive income.
+One property management lesson a self-managing landlord will quickly learn is not to expect a passive income.
 Issues arise often and taking care of your investment can start to feel like a second career.
 Hiring our management team makes your property income a passive income.

 16. People are acting on your behalf

 When contracting tradespeople, they are representing you at your property.
 It’s important they know how and what to communicate with your tenants.
 Be clear with everyone and communicate with your tenants regarding any work being done.
 And when the workers are at the property, ensure they are polite and represent you well.